VBSO COVID-19 preparations, response and cancellations

 Weekender Program SUSPENDED

 The Weekender Program has been SUSPENDED until further notice.
-This decision was made effective March 9 in consultation with the Virginia Beach Circuit and District court judges, who have agreed to cease sentencing into the program.
+This decision was made effective March 9 in consultation with the Virginia Beach Circuit and General District court judges, who have agreed to cease sentencing into the program.
 The suspension is a precaution to reduce admissions into the Correctional Center.
 Weekenders with questions about their options to complete their sentence should call 757-385-1050.

 These changes will remain in effect for the foreseeable future and will be reevaluated daily and updated as needed.